 I am a medical student:

 To use my experience to give back to others in a way that values human connection, I decided to apply to medical school while undergoing treatment.
 I am now a medical and graduate student in the U.C.
 Berkeley – UCSF Joint Medical Program.
 As a patient turned medical student, I experienced an identity shift in how I see myself and how others view me.
-This is an ongoing experience I plan to write more about.

 I am taking on brain cancer…again: